Filed under: Christian Living, Church, Personal Development

-I know the word is in the Bible, and I appreciate that, but the way it is used doesn’t always agree with how it is represented in the Bible.
+I know the word is in the Bible, and I really do appreciate that, but the way it is used doesn’t always agree with how it is represented in the Bible.
 The application is very narrow.
-In fact, I’m not sure you could relate it to everyday life.
+It doesn’t fit with everyday life.
 Let me explain.

 The word “holy” is associated with synonyms like sacred, hallowed, revered, sanctified and consecrated.
 Another word distantly related is “solemn.”
 These are not commonly used words.
 They are religious terms and not just normal everyday religious terms.
 They are “inner sanctum” words.
 Institutional religion didn’t coin these words but it definitely owns them.

 And the ominous nature of “holy” is compounded by the way it is used.
 When any ceremony – I don’t like that word either – is referred to as holy or sacred you get the idea that smiling or relaxing or enjoying the occasion is not allowed.
 These words are spoken only in a serious tone of voice and accompanied only by actions that are performed rigidly, well arranged, in a scripted manner.
 Robotic might apply.

 The following wedding video illustrates the point.
 Scroll to the 53rd second if you’re in a hurry: Read more

 But Preparing To Win